cloudmesh-community/fa18-523-60/paper/paper.md

 out of field and value pairs.
 Documents are objects which correspond to native data types in many programming languages, hence a well defined, embedded document can help reduce expensive joins and improve query performance.
-Every document is uniquely identified by an *"_id"* field [@www-guru99].
+Every document is uniquely identified by an *_id* field [@www-guru99].
 MongoDB offers flexibility to write records that are not restricted by column types.
 The data storage approach is flexible as it allows one to store data as it grows and to fulfill varying needs of